Second Amendment Fallacies

 You also completely missed what Ken is asking.
 He is asking why, if it is an existing right that only exists in the states and the states never treated their constitutional arms-bearing provisions as an individual right to self-defense, but only as a right to bear arms as part of the security of a free state under state regulations.
 Because of this, it cannot transform bearing of arms to a personal right to own and use a gun that can be said is “deeply rooted in this Nation’s history and tradition” for purpose of incorporation because that isn’t what state arms-bearing provisions provided for.
 Current incorporation deals with personal rights (although incorporation is truly fabricated BS but that is how the courts currently views it), state arms-bearing provisions deals with state security.

-• Mike Hansberry says:
+Mike Hansberry

 How could Heller be concerned with “federal laws” because Washington DC is under control of federal government.